theforeman/forklift/openshift/README.md

 If you want to deploy a full functional Foreman with plugins such as Katello, Discovery and Remote Execution:

-    ansible-playbook ansible/playbooks/foreman_kitchensink.yml
+    ansible-playbook ansible/playbooks/foreman_platform.yml

 ## Available Deployments

-The repository provides the ability to deploy the applications associated with Foreman and Katello as stand alone projects as well as the entire kitchensink.
+The repository provides the ability to deploy the applications associated with Foreman and Katello as stand alone projects as well as the entire platform.

   * Foreman with Foreman Proxy and Puppetserver (ansible/playbooks/foreman.yaml)
-  * Foreman with Katello, Foreman Proxy and Puppetserver (ansible/playbooks/foreman_kitchensink.yaml)
+  * Foreman with Katello, Foreman Proxy and Puppetserver (ansible/playbooks/foreman_platform.yaml)
   * Foreman Proxy
   * Pulp (ansible/playbooks/pulp.yaml)
   * Candlepin (ansible/playbooks/candlepin.yaml)